Amin-MAG/My-Notes/Cloud Computing e41101f778b347089ed2430c2f990afe/Orchestrating Serverless Workflows 4f2496a943004f16af85c2ab5e8a2cf3.md

 # Orchestrating Serverless Workflows

+Server-less computing is a new paradigm in cloud computing that abstracts away infrastructure management tasks like load-balancing, scaling from tenants.
+This makes the users to focus solely on the application development.

 # FaaS

 Serverless Function as a Service (FaaS) is becoming a very popular programming model in the cloud thanks to its simplicity, billing model and inherent elasticity.